cchudzicki-ocw-testing/9.00sc-fall-2011/content/pages/syllabus/_index.md

 ### Discussion Sections

 At MIT, the twice-weekly lectures are complemented by a weekly small group discussion section led by a teaching assistant.
-We present selected material from these discussions on about half of the lecture pages, starting with [Discussion: Brain]({{< baseurl >}}/pages/brain-ii/discussion-brain).
+We present selected material from these discussions on about half of the lecture pages, starting with {{< resource_link ff6b4a3e-07ac-3e8b-b88b-bbf06269fda2 "Discussion: Brain" >}}.
 This content includes transcripts of short talks by TA Tyler Perrachione, additional Check Yourself quiz content, and bigger Think About questions to ponder and discuss with your friends.

 ### Exams